 - A. Authority of the Zoning Coordinator.
 The administration of the Chapter, and the interpretation of the provisions of this Chapter, shall be the responsibility of the Zoning Coordinator, or another designee of the Director of Planning and Development if the Zoning Coordinator position is vacant. - B. Code Enforcement Responsibility.
-The enforcement of this Chapter shall be the responsibility of the Zoning Coordinator and staff designated by the Zoning Coordinator - C. Lapse in Permitting or Enforcement.
+The enforcement of this Chapter shall be the responsibility of the Zoning Coordinator, staff designated by the Zoning Coordinator, the Building Official, and staff designated by the Building Official. - C. Lapse in Permitting or Enforcement.
 No oversight or dereliction on the part of the Zoning Coordinator shall legalize, authorize, waive or excuse the violation of any of the provisions of this Chapter.
 No permit, nor any license for any use, building or purpose shall be issued by any official or employee of the City if the same would be in conflict with the provisions of this Chapter.
 Any permit or license so issued shall be null and void. - D. Appeals Regarding Enforcement.
 All appeals to decisions made by the Zoning Coordinator or appointee are subject to the procedures contained in Article 17.